The 200th anniversary of the Compagnie des Guides de Chamonix

 1821 - 2021: A rope across the centuries

-The Compagnie des Guides de Chamonix embodies ??200 years of mountain history, of friendships and exploration, always with the vocation to provide its clients with a human and sporting adventure in a "world above the world".
+The Compagnie des Guides de Chamonix embodies over 200 years of mountain history, of friendships and exploration, always with the vocation of providing its clients with a human and sporting adventure in a "world above the world".

 The oldest company of high mountain guides in the world was founded in Chamonix in 1821.
 200 years later, the organization counts 180 high mountain guides and 60 mid-mountain guides.
 Since its creation, the Compagnie des Guides de Chamonix has always been a pioneer.
 Its members have actively participated in making the history of mountain sports by showing commitment, imagination and innovation.